jeffreydbyrd/food/not your mothers meatloaf.md

 ## Tips
 1. Reduce garlic for kids.
-2. Makes for a good sandwich with cheese.
+2. Combine with bread and cheese for a kick-ass sandwich.
 3. You can freeze the meat slurry and cook it later!